EnzoSeason/keeper/README.md

 There are 2 services:

-- Identity Service: It manages the user.
-Authentication is not included.
+- Configuring Service:

+  It manages the reporting configuration.
+The reporting configuration indicates how the report is created from the data source.

+  It's a CRUD API.

+  - Create a config: It must have a username and UID.

+  - Read a config

+  - Update a config: Only the reporting configuration can be updated.
+Username and UID is immutable.

+  - Delete a config: delete all the transactions and reports linked to it, too.

-- Reporting Service: It's composed by 2 parts
+- Reporting Service:

-  - **Reporting Controller**: It has 2 endpoint

-    - `POST`: It receives the data sources from the web app, clean up data, and write them into database.It returns nothing if success
+  It collects the transactions and build the report from them.

+  It follows CQRS architecture pattern.

+  - **Add transactions command**

+  - **Upload a CSV file of transaction command**

-    - `POST`: It receives the command that asks the App to read the data from database, create the report, and save the results into database
+  - **Build a report command**: It receives the command that asks the App to read the data from database, create the report, and save the results into database

-    - `GET`: It returns the reporting results.
+  - **Get a report query**: It returns the reporting result.

-  - **Reporting Service**:

-    1. It maps the requests to the internal data structures.

-    2. It creates the reports based on the local **user reporting config json**.
-This config file is attached to a user by his `user_id`

-    3. It saves the orginal data and reporting data into the database.

 ## Usage

 To run the project in Development mode on the local machine